Case Study: Phones Propel Justice Reform Initiative to Victory

 In four targeted Telephone Town Halls we hosted, about 20,000 people participated and over 65 questions were answered.
 Our speakers used this opportunity to answer voters’ questions directly, debunk opposition assumptions, and ask participants to talk with friends and family.
 After participating in a Telephone Town Hall, 95% of people said they were more likely to vote Yes on the initiatives.

 We heard dozens of personal stories during these events: from mothers who lost children to overdoses, to pastors eager to get the faith community involved, to someone who cried about how grateful they were that we were finally having these discussions.
 The impact of these personal conversations cannot be overstated.
+You can listen below to some moments from those Telephone Town Halls.

 In our final GOTV push, we pulled out all the stops and made use of some innovative techniques.
 With “Catch and Release,” we asked voters to record why they think voting is important.
 Those who recorded received their own voice back in a “Release” autocall, and those that didn’t received a compilation of their neighbors’ voices.